madetech/blog/posts/cohesion-coupling-viscosity.md

 The strongest form of decoupling exists when communication occurs using simple data structures only.
 When an area of the system communicates using simple data structures only, I call this a boundary.

 In object-oriented languages like Java, it is possible to use objects as data structures so long as they do not house any behaviour.
 Typically I tend to use objects with public fields in Java, data classes in Kotlin, and hash maps in non-statically typed languages.
+One of the most important goals of a software engineer is to craft highly cohesive code.
+Cohesion refers to the grouping of code in a software system.

+Code is highly cohesive when the code contained within functions, methods, classes, or modules have much in common.
+Conversely, low cohesion occurs when elements of the code do not belong together and currently are.

+A code-base is said to be viscous when it is quicker to add a hack than to preserve the existing design.
+To qualify this statement, evolving an Application's architecture, through a series of small refactorings, while keeping tests passing, is a form of design preserving activity.

+Another problem to contend with is unnecessary fragmentation of the code-base.
+Fragmentation does not result in viscosity specifically, but it can make it hard to build a mental map of the Application, especially in languages that do not have static types.

+Fragmentation leads to friction; which is a feeling of lack of productivity that programmers get from a code-base as they attempt to make changes to it.
+Fragmentation is one of many sources of friction; others include lack of knowledge or experience in a particular paradigm.

+Systems can be highly cohesive when they are loosely-coupled, but it is a simplistic assumption to assume that loosely coupling everything has desirable outcomes.

+Extreme Programming (XP) practitioners are aware of the practice of Simple Design; amongst other things, minimising the number of moving parts is highly critical when building a software solution.

+An outcome of having high cohesion and appropriate loose coupling is that it reduces class/method/file/library churn.
+Remember!
+Code-churn introduces defects.
+Ergo, reducing code-churn reduces the introduction of defects.

+# Tight coupling can be good

+To discover why it is not always beneficial for areas of a system to be loosely coupled, we first must examine the "gold plated" architecture.
+Not everything needs to be dependency injected or mocked!

+A consideration of using test doubles is that it creates a test setup overhead.
+Due to this increased complexity, avoiding mocking is good unless we need to take advantage of class composition.

+When we do not care about loose coupling is usually when a class provides very generic functionality or very specific functionality.

+A good example of generic functionality is the Array standard library.
+We can refer to this library as being very Adult, as it has many dependants.
+As such, it needs to be very stable and unlikely to change.
+To be tightly coupled to it is okay for this reason.

+Tightly coupling to specific functionality, is useful when a class provides useful behaviour in a very specific domain.

+When a dependency's purpose is for specific functionality, and we are considering whether to tightly couple to it, care should be taken to ensure that the dependency has few dependents (it is Child-like).
+An ideal number is one or two dependents, but this is not a hard rule.

+Depending on an unstable class in only a small surface area of the code-base, allows the impact of changing it to be small.

+# When tight coupling is bad

+Exposing unstable dependencies illustrate the problem with tight coupling.
+Passing instability along a chain of dependencies spreads instability throughout application code, resulting in more viscous code.

+The strongest form of decoupling exists when communication occurs using simple data structures only.
+When an area of the system communicates using simple data structures only, I call this a boundary.

+In object-oriented languages like Java, it is possible to use objects as data structures so long as they do not house any behaviour.
+Typically I tend to use objects with public fields in Java, data classes in Kotlin, and hash maps in non-statically typed languages.

 Lack of boundaries, to ensure loose coupling, creates codebases with low cohesion and high viscosity, termed ball-of-mud codebases that are hard to change.